locus84/Locus-Bundle-System/README.md

 **Multiple Settings**

-Multiple AssetbundleSettings are supported./
+Multiple AssetbundleSettings are supported.\
-You can set one of them as your active AssetbundleBuildSetting(Saved in EditorPref)./ You can find active AssetbundleBuildSetting in menu.
+You can set one of them as your active AssetbundleBuildSetting(Saved in EditorPref).\
+You can find active AssetbundleBuildSetting in menu.